 Product Research and Analysis

-Once the product vision and strategy are defined, the next step is to conduct product research and consequent analysis of said results.
-The main goal at this stage is to gather evidence that will support all decisions taken in the future.
-It also ensures that no decision is made under vague or even wrong assumptions.
+Once the product vision and strategy are defined, the next step is to conduct product research and the analysis of those same results.
+The main goal at this stage is to gather evidence that will support all decisions you will take in the course of this process.
 You also should be able to identify the main aspects of the business model and user needs.

-Product Research should include user and market research, in which you have a few different techniques to choose from user interviews to online surveys.
+Product Research should include user and market research, in which you have a few different techniques to choose, from user interviews to online surveys.
 It’s important to conduct insightful user and market research since it enables you to understand what your users actually need.
-After investigating user needs and the existing marketing, the product team needs to gain clarity from the data collected.
-From the research, you should be able to draw product insights, identify key user groups and create representative personas.
+After investigating user needs and the existing marketing, the product team needs to review the data collected.
+From this research, you should be able to gather useful insights, identify target groups and create representative personas.

-This will save you a lot of resources because with better the research, the fewer adjustments on your product you will need to make.
-Good research will make you more confident not only in making product decisions but also in selling your ideas to stakeholders.
+This will save you a lot of resources because, with better the research, the fewer adjustments on your product you will need to make going forward.

 The idea generation phase is when the product team members brainstorm on a range of creative ideas and new concepts to create a product.
 Ideation is the core of the creative process in Product Design.
 It’s where the concept of the product will be formulated based on the user’s needs and business model identified during Product Research.

-During this phase, it’s critical not only to generate ideas but also to determine which ideas can be successful and bring profit to the company.
-You will want to concentrate your efforts on ideas that can fulfill your target-users’ needs and are a good fit for your business.
-Eliminate those ideas that don’t fulfill these criteria, aren’t somehow unsuitable or just don’t appear to have high potential.
-Although design execution is important, the product idea can lead you to success or failure.
+During this phase, it’s critical not only to generate ideas but also to determine which ideas can be successful in fulfiling your target-users’ needs.
+Although design execution is important, the right product idea selection can lead you to success or failure.

 Design Execution and Prototyping

 After the idea generation phase, the product team should have a clear understanding of what approach to take for the product.
-During the design phase, the team will begin to create a product that can answer your business’s needs and vision already discussed.
-It’s the execution of the ideas generated by the team - the physical representation of a conception.
+During the design phase, the team will begin to create a product from the ideas generated - the physical representation of a concept/idea.

 It’s the designer’s responsibility to create a design that incorporates both form and function.
-During this phase, it’s important to consider the manufacturing aspects, more specifically, how the product will be made.
-To ensure that a good user experience is delivered, building a prototype needs to be a part of the preliminary design phase.
+And to ensure that a good user experience is delivered, building a prototype needs to be a part of the product design process.
 A prototype is essentially an early sample, a model of an idea, that is build to test the product before building the full solution.

-After creating the prototyping, the design team hands over the design ready to go to production.
-This handoff consists of detailed drawings and technical specifications.
-The more detailed information one can deliver, the closer the final product will be to the original concept.
+After creating the prototyping, the design team hands over the design to go to production, this consists of, along with the prototype, a series of detailed drawings and technical specifications.
+The more detailed information one can deliver, the closer the final product will be to the original idea.

 Testing, Product Launch, and Post-Launch

-The testing of the prototypes created in the previous phase helps unsure the design idea works as intended and manages to conquer every goal set out.
+The testing of the prototypes created in the previous phase helps unsure the design idea works as intended and manages to conquer every goal set out during initial phases.
 However, sometimes in a chaotic environment or in quick processes, testing is often not taken seriously or even overlooked.
-And so, it’s important to understand that when testing is carefully done, you might find some unexpected insights.
-Insights that require you to change your product or even your whole strategy.
+And so, it’s important to understand that when testing is carefully done, you might find some unexpected insights that require you to change your product or even your whole strategy.

-After testing your concept, you should revise the design and make any adjustments if necessary.
-Then retest the prototype again until you have a viable design ready for production.
-A pilot run of the manufacturing process is then conducted.
+After testing your concept, it’s essential to revise the design and make any necessary adjustments.
+Then retest the prototype again until you have a viable design ready to send off again.